felipecarrillo100/CatalogExplorerCustomExtensionsSamples/styling/sample00/README.md

 1. Click the `Add New` button.
 2. Provide a name and a description.
 3. Under `Source From` choose `Local`.
-   * “Local” means the code for the Custom Extension is stored locally in the Catalog Explorer Database.
+   * `Local` means the code for the Custom Extension is stored locally in the Catalog Explorer Database.
-   * “CND” means the code is stored on a separate web server.
+   * `CND` means the code is stored on a separate web server.
      For the first example we will provide the code directly in the database.

 4. For thia example we will provide the code directly in the database.